-Area Responsibility General House Officers will be responsible for the day to day management of Pacific service user, and to carry a caseload in consultation with the Registrar and Consultant.
+Area Ise Officer Responsibilities Responsibility Aica House Officers will be responsible for the day to day management of Pacific service user, and to carry a caseload in consultation with the Registrar and Consultant.
 This will be smaller than the caseload carried by the team's registrar[s].
-For these Pacific service user the House Officer will: • Monitor, in conjunction with other clinicians, changes in the mental, social or physical state of current Pacific service user. • Maintain adequate clinical records, and complete referrals and discharge paperwork and summaries, for Pacific service user under the care of the House Officer. • Help arrange further psychosocial input and family meetings, together with the clinical team. • Arrange basic medical care and investigations as appropriate, in collaboration with the Pacific service user's GP. • Liaise with the GP at admission and discharge, and/or as needed. • The House Officer may need to take additional responsibility for the co-ordination of aspects of medical care of other Pacific service user. • The house officer will also be responsible for assisting as necessary with any medical emergencies. • Understand the philosophy and objectives of the service and set goals for practice within this framework. • Work in a manner that demonstrates an awareness of and sensitivity to cultural diversity and the impact that may have on health goals unique to that Pacific service user.
-It requires an understanding of the different health needs of other minority ethnic groups, including needs that may be specific to Pacific Islands. • Work closely with members of the multidisciplinary team in provision of assessments for Pacific service user. • Develop, and implement management plans for Pacific service user in collaboration with the Pacific service user, aiga and other members of the multidisciplinary team. • Undertake diagnostic and treatment procedures. • Monitor and review management plans in accordance with changes in the clinical condition of Pacific service user. • Maintain a high standard of communication Administration Maintain a satisfactory standard of documentation in the files of Pacific service users.
+For these Pacific service users, the House Officer will: Monitor, in conjunction with other clinicians, changes in the mental, social or physical state of current Pacific service user.
+Maintain adequate clinical records, and complete referrals and discharge paperwork and summaries, for Pacific service user under the care of the House Officer.
+Help arrange further psychosocial input and family meetings, together with the clinical team. • Arrange basic medical care and investigations as appropriate, in collaboration with the Pacific service user's GP.
+Liaise with the GP at admission and discharge, and/or as needed.
+General The House Officer may need to take additional responsibility for the co-ordination of aspects of medical care of other Pacific service user.
+The house officer will also be responsible for assisting as necessary with any medical emergencies.
+Understand the philosophy and objectives of the service and set goals for practice within this framework. • Work in a manner that demonstrates an awareness of and sensitivity to cultural diversity and the impact that may have on health goals unique to that Pacific service user.
+It requires an understanding of the different health needs of other minority ethnic groups, including needs that may be specific to Pacific Islands.
+Work closely with members of the multidisciplinary team in provision of assessments for Pacific service user.
+Develop, and implement management plans for Pacific service user in collaboration with the Pacific service user, aiga and other members of the multidisciplinary team.
+Undertake diagnostic and treatment procedures.
+Monitor and review management plans in accordance with changes in the clinical condition of Pacific service user.
+Maintain a high standard of communication with the Pacific service user and their aiga.
+Maintain a high standard of communication with hospital and community health professionals and other staff. • Inform named supervisor of the status of Pacific service user especially if there is an unexpected event.Attend scheduled multidisciplinary team review rounds, medical team and departmental meetings.
+Ensure that necessary information is handed over to RMO or other colleagues at the end of the shift, sufficient to enable continuity of care and attention to priority tasks.
+Maintain a satisfactory standard of documentation in the files of Pacific service users.
 All prescriptions and notes are to be signed, with a printed name legibly recorded.
-Participate in research and audit as agreed with training supervisor.
+Administration Participate in research and audit as agreed with training supervisor.